http://www.fpnotebook.com/

 - Assess collateral ligaments with PIP flexed

-- Assess volar plate by hyperextending joint
+- Assess volar plate by palpation and hyperextending joint

 - Extend flexed pip against resistance